FAQ from the Wellesley Public Schools Athletics Department

 SPRING SEASON: Starting Date: Third Monday in March

-- Baseball: Varsity, JV, Freshman, Middle School
+- Baseball: Varsity, JV, Freshmen, Middle School

-- Softball: Varsity, JV, Freshman, Middle School
+- Softball: Varsity, JV, Freshmen, Middle School

-- Boys Lacrosse: Varsity, JV & Freshman
+- Boys Lacrosse: Varsity, JV & Freshmen

-- Girls Lacrosse: Varsity, JV & Freshman
+- Girls Lacrosse: Varsity, JV & Freshmen

 - Boys Tennis: Varsity, JV, Middle School